Carlin-genai/50-prompts/PromptTemplate Practice.md

 ######    	Designation :Project Manager at Cinespa.

-###### &nbsp;	Experience: Has 2 years experience in managing luxury home automation projects from concept to delivery, ensuring client satisfaction and adherence to Cinespa’s high standards.
+######  	Experience: Has 2 years experience in managing luxury home automation projects from concept to delivery, ensuring client satisfaction and adherence to Cinespa’s high standards.